-The Budget-Suites is an all-inclusive extended-stay property chain that rents studios and 1 bedroom apartments on a weekly and month to month basis.
+The Budget-Suites is an all-inclusive extended-stay property chain that rents studios and one-bedroom apartments on a weekly and month-to-month basis.
 The affordable properties are located in three western states with multiple locations in each of the states they serve.

 Because they advertise "no credit checks," their rentals offer a realistic option for applicants with bad credit and for those with an eviction on their credit report or a judgment against them.

 According to their advertisements, all the Budget Suites locations feature fully furnished apartments, with all utilities included and the flexibility to pay the rent on a weekly or monthly basis.